XXDIL/Cyber-Security-Writeups/Sakura_Room/TASK4/README.md

 ### 4) What other cryptocurrency did the attacker exchange with using their cryptocurrency wallet?

-For this i searched the [top 10 Crypto Currencies](https://www.investopedia.com/tech/most-important-cryptocurrencies-other-than-bitcoin/) and basically brute forced it 😅
+For this i searched the [top 10 Crypto Currencies](https://www.investopedia.com/tech/most-important-cryptocurrencies-other-than-bitcoin/) and basically brute forced it 😅.
+Give it a try.